pbahr/pbahr.github.io/index.md

 layout: page
 title: Welcome to Quantitative Life!
 tagline: Measure First, Improve Next
+description: A blog containing tip and tricks, step-by-step tutorials, and project descriptions on data analytics, data analysis, machine learning, and data science in general
 ---
+{% include JB/setup %}

 I'm glad to see you here.
 My name is Payam Bahreyni and I will be talking about interesting topics here, which usually happen to be mostly quantitative.
 Although I love number crunching, I'd like to do it in a practical way and in general, I prefer understanding concepts by intuition and learning them by doing, rather than deep diving into the math equations behind them.
 So, if you would prefer to apply concept to solve problems instead of working on the proof for the math theorems and algorithms you have come to the right place.

 ## Short Bio